bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### RP Characters

 **Description**:

-Enhances roleplaying by introducing **RP Characters** that spawn with randomly generated stats, allowing players to temporarily immerse themselves as specific characters.
-Upon death, the system displays how long the player lived, adding depth to the roleplay experience.
+Players spawn as randomly generated characters with unique stats.
+Upon death, the system shows how long they survived, adding narrative depth to roleplay.

-**Features**:

-- **Randomized Stats**: Each RP character spawns with unique stats, encouraging diverse gameplay styles and roles.
-- **Temporary Transformation**: Players can assume the identity of an RP character for a limited time, fostering dynamic roleplay scenarios.
-- **Life Duration Display**: Upon death, the system presents the duration the player lived, adding a narrative element to character lifespans.
-- **Character Diversity**: Supports a wide range of character types and backgrounds to enrich the roleplaying environment.
-- **Integration with Existing Systems**: Works seamlessly with factions, classes, and other roleplay mechanics to enhance overall immersion.

-**Videos**:
+**Video**:

 <details>
   <summary>Click to Show Video</summary>